metaseed/metaGo/src/metaJump/README.md

 * support adding multiple cursors and do multiple selections.
 * support change the active selection of multiple selections.
 * compatible with the vim plugins.
+* Tab, Space, Enter key could also be used as target-location character.

 [*➭Feature Summary⮵*](https://github.com/metaseed/metaGo/blob/master/README.md#features-summary)